ZoneMinder/zoneminder/README.txt

   lists the monitor names and not just their ids.

 o    FEATURE - The zmdc.pl script that controls the ZoneMinder daemons has been modified to make it clearer in the logs when a process has crashed, exited abnormally (i.e. with a non-zero status) or normally.
-An abnormal exit is not necessarily a bad thing, whereas a crash always is.

-o    FEATURE - The average difference of all alarmed pixels is now available in event statistics.
+An abnormal exit is not necessarily a bad thing, whereas a crash always is. o    FEATURE - The average difference of all alarmed pixels is now available in event statistics.
 Note that this is the mean of the differences between a pixel and it's counterpart in the reference image, but only for pixels where this difference is inside the pixel difference thresholds specified in the zone configuration.
 In other words it is not the mean difference of all pixels, just those that initially contributed to an alarm.
-  This  allows  you to determine the effects of modifying  the thresholds  by  seeing  what effect that  has  on  the  mean difference.

-o     FEATURE  - The zmfix utility now corrects permission  on any active PTZ control devices, .e.g. serial port devices, as well as video devices.

-o    FEATURE - The zmpkg.pl control script now has the ability to  use 'sudo' to execute commands as the web user and  will only fall back to 'su' if this fails.
-This should allow it to be more compatible across distributions.

-o    FEATURE - Deleting events will now ask for a confirmation before proceeding.

-o    FEATURE - Black and White settings for Axis cameras have been added to the monitor presets. o    FEATURE - Settings for Gadspot cameras have been added to
+This allows you to determine the effects of modifying the thresholds by seeing what effect that has on the mean difference. o    FEATURE - The zmfix utility now corrects permission on any active PTZ control devices, .e.g. serial port devices, as well as video devices. o    FEATURE - The zmpkg.pl control script now has the ability to use `sudo' to execute commands as the web user and will only fall back to `su' if this fails.
+This should allow it to be more compatible across distributions. o    FEATURE - Deleting events will now ask for a confirmation before proceeding. o    FEATURE - Black and White settings for Axis cameras have been added to the monitor presets. o    FEATURE - Settings for Gadspot cameras have been added to